Loop Electrosurgical Excision Procedure

 During your recovery, you may have light vaginal bleeding and mild cramping; for relief of the cramping, take a non-aspirin, over-the-counter pain reliever such as ibuprofen.

-If you would like more information regarding the LEEP procedure and need a caring and experienced OB-GYN Montgomery TX residents rely on the professional and caring staff at New Beginnings OB-GYN under the direction of Dr. Rania Ibrahim in Conroe, TX.
+If you would like more information regarding the LEEP procedure and need a caring and experienced OB-GYN then call the professional and caring staff at New Beginnings OB-GYN under the direction of Dr. Rania Ibrahim in Conroe, TX.

 Don’t wait – call us today at (936) 441-8635 to schedule your confidential consultation.

-Are you looking for ObGyn in Livingston TX?
+Are you looking for ObGyn in Magnolia TX?

 You can work together from the initial consultation to the implementation of your own personal birth plan, and follow-up.
 Dr. Rania Ibrahim has enormous experience in high risk obstetrics.
 She is a skilled surgeon and has an excellent and caring team.